Our Lady of Peace and Good Voyage: Claims of miracles

-During construction of the Antipolo church in the 1630s, the image would mysteriously vanish several times from its shrine, only to reappear atop a tipolo (breadfruit tree; Artocarpus incisa) A plant that's native to Southeast Asia and had spread to Latin America.
+During construction of the Antipolo church in the 1630s, the image would mysteriously vanish several times from its shrine, only to reappear atop a tipolo tree (a type of breadfruit; Artocarpus blancoi, which is native to the Philippines and had spread to Latin America).
 This was taken as a celestial sign, and the church was relocated to where the tipolo tree stood.
 The image's pedestal is supposedly made from the trunk of that same tipolo tree, which also gave its name to Antipolo itself.

 In 1639, the Chinese rose in revolt, burning the town and the church.
 Fearing for the statue's safety, governor Sebastián Hurtado de Corcuera ordered its transfer to Cavite, where it was temporarily enshrined. governor Hurtado later ordered the statue removed from its Cavite shrine in 1648, and it was shipped back to Mexico aboard the galleon San Luis.
-At the time, the statue of a saint onboard served as a ship's patron saint or protector of the Acapulco trade.
+At the time, the statue of a saint onboard served as a ship's patroness or protector of the Acapulco trade.

 The statue crossed the Pacific six times aboard the following Manila-Acapulco galleons: